-This project will assess the distribution and number of Atlantic humpback dolphin in Guinea and the other 11 West African countries where it has bee documented.
-Noting its key habitats, the study will also carefully document the threats to the species and seek to minimize these threats to help the dolphins continue survive.
+This project will assess the distribution, habitat preferences, and abundance of Atlantic humpback dolphin in Guinea.
+Noting its key habitats, the study will also carefully document the threats to the species and work with Guinean stakeholders to develop recommendations to minimize these threats to help the dolphins continue survive.
 Once more is known about the status of dolphin in this area, efforts will be made to collaborate with local communities to conserve it into the long-term future.

 Project location - Guinea, Africa

 Project news will be reported on this page and for further information see the team’s website available here.

 The Consortium for the Conservation of Atlantic Humpback Dolphin (CCAHD) and Biotope are joining forces in Guinea to gather baseline data on the dolphin and assemble local talent and expertise to ensure the long-term survival of this endangered species.
 The Atlantic humpback dolphin is listed as Critically Endangered across west Africa; however, the size of the population in Guinea is mostly unknown because research has not been conducted here since 2015.
 This project and its partners stand to transform our understanding of AHD in the country.

 Project news will be reported on this page and on the team’s website available here.